Find me on Substack »

 But before you yourself decide on my experiences with these two species, I offer you a reflection on the skill, aesthetic and odd sociology manifest in the act of chasing and watching birds.

 Wherever it has landed and been found, the Steller’s Sea-Eagle has triggered a stampede of birders …

 Birdwatching of course embodies more than the sum of a bird’s parts and character — more than feathers, flight, song and grace.
 Birding is about our being with birds somewhere in nature.
-It is also a display of human nature: materialism, competition, camaraderie, joy and self-righteousness (some of which I might even be displaying here).
+It is also a display of human nature: materialism, competition, camaraderie, joy.

 Wherever it has landed and been found, the Steller’s Sea-Eagle has triggered a stampede of birders, congregating by the scores or hundreds, which is all together exciting and illuminating, a display of our collective fascination with rarity and celebrity.
 Long ago I gave up chasing birds like this, not only because of birdwatching’s carbon problem, but more so because I do not enjoy watching birds in a crowd and from roadsides.
 I had no desire to chase this one.
 Yet it turned out that the eagle had landed and remained in and around Boothbay Harbor, which was a minor detour for me on a scheduled retreat farther east in Maine.

 When I arrived on a Sunday morning, a few of the harbor’s side streets resembled the approach to Woodstock, but instead of drugs, mud and music, attendees had hope, optics and smartphones tracking the eagle’s every flap.
 After claiming a roadside parking spot, I emerged from the truck to be greeted by a guy dressed in camouflage and hauling serious camera gear.
 “It just took off toward the aquarium,” he said.
 “Some birders got too close and flushed it.”